-There are seven certified financial planners (CFPs) working at Moisand Fitzgerald Tamayo, as well as two enrolled agents (EAs) and one accredited portfolio management advisor (APMA).
+There are eight certified financial planners (CFPs) working at Moisand Fitzgerald Tamayo, as well as three enrolled agents (EAs) and one accredited portfolio management advisor (APMA).
 A rare certification, APMAs are trained in investor psychology.

-Moisand Fitzgerald Tomayo, LLC was formed in 1998.
-It’s independently owned by three principals: Daniel B. Moisand, Charles E. Fitzgerald III, Ronald Tamayo, Derrick Chandler and Michael Salmon.
+Moisand Fitzgerald Tamayo was formed in 1998.
+It’s independently owned by five principals: Daniel Moisand, Charles Fitzgerald III, Ronald Tamayo, Derrick Chandler and Michael Salmon.
 Outside of the firm's Orlando headquarters, it operates another office in Melbourne, Florida.

 Whether you’re looking to build an investment portfolio for just yourself or for your entire family, Moisand Fitzgerald Tamayo says it can help you.
 The firm offers wealth management services and financial planning advice in five primary areas: risk management, investments, taxes, retirement and estate planning.

 Moisand Fitzgerald Tamayo Investment Strategy